Explanation of the Work

 Editor and Writer

 Amandine Sosinski, the imperator, is a powerful and relentless force upon the land.
-She has the brain of a neutron star and the refinement of twenty Persian cats.
 She grew up and resided in France, so encrusted with ruins and castles, where she engaged for many years in all manner of occupation, most recently tending to the living and speaking to the dead as a funeral director and medium.

 Her education is likewise varied, from art history to the occult, her breadth of knowledge is an unfathomable expanse.